mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 As the saying goes, there is "No Silver Bullet" [^2].
 The lesson from 4GL languages is that there is a hidden cost related to the promised productivity.

-In trivial exmaples, the low coding platforms may show promising productivity improvements.
+In trivial exmples, the low coding platforms may show promising productivity improvements.
 But once you implement non-trivial applications, such as in our use case, you start to encounter the limitations of the platform.
 To bypass the limitations, you need to develop complex work-arounds that will offset any cost savings